Questions, Comments, or Corrections? Let us know!

 22. Which GOLD objectives must be assessed for each checkpoint?

-• All children, birth to kindergarten entrance age served by school districts, Objectives 1 through 23 must have documentation entered online and checkpoints finalized.
+• All children, birth to kindergarten entrance served by school districts, Objectives 1 through 23 must have documentation entered online and checkpoints finalized.
 Objectives 1-23 include the following six areas of development and learning: Social-Emotional, Physical, Language, Cognitive, Literacy, and Math.

 • The two English Language Acquisition objectives (Objectives 37 and 38) must also be completed for a child age 3 and older if indicated by the results of the GOLD Home Language Survey.